Arc’teryx Proton FL Hoody

 Although the Proton FL is surprisingly cozy for its thin and streamlined build, it’s a far cry from the Arc’teryx Atom LT or Patagonia Nano-Air.
 Even the Coreloft insulation in Arc’teryx’s ultralight Atom SL—a slightly lighter active insulation piece—offers significantly more warmth.
 As a result, in the Grand Canyon when nighttime temperatures dropped to the low 50s Fahrenheit, I found myself swapping out my Proton FL for a lightweight down jacket.
 In addition, for winter activities like skiing and ice climbing, I certainly would want more insulation and weather protection.
 But for active pursuits during summer adventures in the mountains or shoulder seasons closer to home, the Proton FL provides that small but vital boost in warmth.

 Breathability is the hallmark of the Arc’teryx Proton FL—it’s a piece that truly is built for activity.
 Both the insulation and shell fabric are air-permeable, which make for a jacket that you can put on and keep on.
 I’ve worn the Proton FL while climbing technical pitches of rock, hauling a 40-pound backpack through the Grand Canyon, and running the trails near my home, and have found it to be impressively breathable for an insulated layer.
-Where I would have built up a sweat in jackets like the Atom LT (synthetic midlayer), Patagonia Houdini (wind jacket), or even the similar Outdoor Research Refuge Hybrid, the Proton FL has kept me comfortable and well-ventilated.
+Where I would have built up a sweat in jackets like the Atom LT (synthetic midlayer) or Patagonia Houdini (wind jacket), the Proton FL has kept me comfortable and well-ventilated.
 Simply put, it has become a layer that I don’t shy away from wearing for any sort of activity, no matter how aerobic it may be.

 Weather protection is not the Proton FL’s strong suit.
 When the wind really picks up or the rain starts falling, this is not a jacket that will protect you from the elements.
-It is neither windproof nor waterproof, but the combination of Fortius Air 20 shell fabric, light insulation, and a DWR coating means it provides decent protection from light wind and rain.
-That said, in high winds, we’d much rather be wearing a dedicated wind layer or even a jacket like the Outdoor Research Refuge Hybrid, which has thicker insulation in the core and highly wind-resistant fabric (borrowed from the impressive OR Whirlwind Hoody) in the arms.
-But if you do get caught off-guard in the Proton FL, the thin outer fabric and synthetic fill mean that it will dry out quickly.
+It is neither windproof nor waterproof, but the combination of Fortius Air 20 shell fabric, light insulation, and DWR coating means it provides decent protection from light wind and rain (although we’d much rather be wearing a dedicated wind shell in strong gusts).
+And on the bright side, if you do get caught off-guard in the Proton FL, the thin outer fabric and synthetic fill mean that it will dry out quickly.

-The Arc’teryx Proton FL clocks in on my scale at 9.6 ounces for a women’s small (0.1 ounces lighter than the advertised weight), which is very competitive for an active insulation piece.
-In comparison, the Outdoor Research Refuge Hybrid is 9.5 ounces (10.2 ounces on my scale for the women’s small), and the Atom SL is a superlight 8.3 ounces.
-Interestingly, my combination of baselayer and wind jacket that I mentioned in the “Warmth” section weighs in at 14.3 ounces, making a strong case for any of these innovative active insulation jackets.
-Further, the Proton FL is relatively packable but unfortunately does not stuff into its own pocket.
-However, both the packed size and lack of stuff sack are fairly standard when held up to the competition (only the Refuge Hybrid packs into its pocket).
+The Arc’teryx Proton FL clocks in on my scale at 9.6 ounces for a women’s small (0.1 oz. lighter than the advertised weight), which is very competitive for an active insulation piece.
+In comparison, Arc’teryx’s own Atom SL is superlight at 8.4 ounces, the warmer Proton LT is 11.3 ounces, and more insulated jackets like Patagonia’s Nano-Air and Black Diamond's First Light Stretch clock in at 10.2 and 14.2 ounces, respectfully.
+And interestingly, my combination of baselayer and wind jacket that I mentioned in the “Warmth” section weighs in at 14.3 ounces, which makes an even stronger case for the Proton.
+Further, the jacket is relatively packable, although keep in mind that it does not stuff into its own pocket.

 The Proton FL is designed with a fairly trimmed-down feature set to save weight and bulk.
 That said, the jacket still incorporates a hood, adjustable hem, well-built elastic cuffs, and four generously sized zip pockets.
 The hood is uninsulated and fitted with a simple one-pull adjustment on the back, meaning it can be worn under a helmet for next-to-skin wind protection.
 I usually wear jackets with hoods that fit over my helmet, but this can restrict movement and vision.
 It’s a bit of a toss-up: the hood of the FL requires you to remove your helmet to take it on and off, but the under-helmet feel is much more comfortable.
 Plus, only the top of the head is uninsulated, so you still get the full warmth of the jacket along the neck.
 All told, I like the unique design, but think my hood will stay off (when I’m wearing a climbing helmet) for all but the windiest of conditions.